 The Pink Project

 The pink ribbon movement started as a grassroots campaign by a woman named Charlotte Hayley in 1991.
-She was a breast cancer survivor.
-Her grandmother, sister, and daughter were also impacted by the disease.
-She designed a peach colored breast cancer awareness ribbon and attached them to a postcard that read “The National Cancer Institute’s annual budget is $1.8 billion, only 5% goes for cancer prevention.
+She was a breast cancer survivor whose grandmother, sister, and daughter were also impacted by the disease.
+She designed a peach colored breast cancer awareness ribbon and attached it to a postcard that read “The National Cancer Institute’s annual budget is $1.8 billion, only 5% goes for cancer prevention.
 Help us wake up legislators and America by wearing this ribbon.”
 Ultimately, she was asking how could we legitimately find a cure if we don’t know the cause?
 She was approached by Self Magazine’s editor-in-chief and marketing executive, Alexandra Penney and senior vice president of cosmetics company Estee Lauder, Evelyn Lauder, to use the ribbon as a form of branding.
 This offer was presented with the knowledge of cause-related marketing.
 Carol Cone of Cone Communications conducted research in the 80’s that proved over 50% of consumers would, despite the same cost and quality, shift to a brand that was associated with a good cause.
 Charlotte declined the offer, deeming them to be too corporate and commercial as she feared the message would get lost.
 They contacted their lawyers and discovered they could use her reach ribbon without her consent as long as it was a different color.
 They selected pink and in 1992, the pink ribbon phenomena began.

 National Breast Cancer Awareness Month (NBCAM) was established in 1985 by the American Cancer Society with funding from the subsidiary of one of the world’s largest multinational pharmaceutical and chemical corporations, Astra Zeneca.
 Astra Zeneca manufactures tamoxifen, and anti-estrogenic drug used to treat breast cancer.
 They also manufacture Atrazine, a widely used herbicide that is an environmental estrogen.
 Increasing concentrations of estrogen in the body significantly increases the risk of breast cancer.
 Atrazine is one of the most commonly used herbicides in the United States.
 Approximately 80 million pounds of it are used across the country each year.
 It was been deemed dangerous enough to be banned by the European Union.